 RCW 11.28.237(1) provides in pertinent part as follows:

-(1) Within twenty days after appointment, the personal representative of the estate of a Descendant shall cause written notice of his or her appointment and the pendency of said probate proceedings, to be served personally or by mail to each heir, legatee and devisee of the estate and each beneficiary or transferee of a nonprobate asset of the Descendant whose names and addresses are known to him or her, ….
+(1) Within twenty days after appointment, the personal representative of the estate of a Decedent shall cause written notice of his or her appointment and the pendency of said probate proceedings, to be served personally or by mail to each heir, legatee and devisee of the estate and each beneficiary or transferee of a nonprobate asset of the Decedent whose names and addresses are known to him or her, ….

 Bottom-line: You are required to send notice of your appointment to:

-*** CAUTION ***: Throughout the process of determining the identity of a Descendant’s heirs, the traditional but often overlooked legal principle known as the “right of representation” must be applied assiduously.
+*** CAUTION ***: Throughout the process of determining the identity of a Decedent’s heirs, the traditional but often overlooked legal principle known as the “right of representation” must be applied assiduously.
 According to the right of representation, the surviving issue of a predeceased “heir” (one who would have been an heir had they not predeceased) stand in the shoes of that predeceased “heir” and take whatever he/she would have taken.
 See: Becoming an Heir by Right of Representation.